Child Safety Harnesses for your baby, toddler and older or special needs child.

 Accessories: Locking Buckles

-Locking Buckles, $4 each ($Cdn = $USD)
+Locking Buckles, $3.99 each

-Locking buckles on a Child-to-Adult Harness
+Locking buckles on a Special Needs Safety Harness

 Locking buckles, or cop lock buckles, need 2 hands to open.
 The buckle is pinched top and bottom as usual but an additional tab on the buckle must also be pressed before the buckle slides open.
 The tab is small and lies flush (so it's not obvious and you can't feel it) which makes this manouver a little tricky even when you are holding the buckle properly in your hands.
 For your child, opening this buckle at their back up between their shoulder blades with their hands upside down when they can't see what they are doing should be a difficult feat indeed.